The Four R's of Healing Leaky Gut

 - Ginger (ground our sliced.
 About 4 thin slices)

 All you need to do is add all these ingredients to a blender to combine.
-Blend for 20 or 30 seconds, then pour the mixture into a cauce pan and heat it up for 3 to 5 minutes over medium heat until it's warm.
+Blend for 20 or 30 seconds, then pour the mixture into a sauce pan and heat it up for 3 to 5 minutes over medium heat until it's warm.
 Then enjoy a warm, spicy, anti-inflammatory drink as an afternoon pick-me-up or in the morning when you wake up.

 Leaky gut is a digestive condition that allows undigested bits of food and food particles, bacteria, and toxins to leak through the intestinal walls, where they are then absorbed into the bloodstream.
 This can cause chronic inflammation and a host of other health issues in the body including food sensitivities, IBD or IBS, thyroid issues, autoimmune conditions, skin conditions like acne and psoriasis, anxiety, depression, weight gain, and nutritional deficiencies.
 Leaky gut syndrome can also weaken your immune system so that you feel sicker more often, and cause stomach issues like constipation, cramping, diarrhea, and gas.
 It can contribute to brain fog, fatigue, and joint and muscle pains.

 Research has demonstrated that a number of factors including genetics, stress, exposure to toxins, and an inflammatory diet are all primary reasons people develop leaky gut syndrome.
-Fortunately the condition is mostly treatable, reversible and mostly preventable by using the simple four R’s.
+Fortunately the condition is mostly treatable, reversible, and mostly preventable by using the simple four R’s.

 Remove harmful foods and toxins, replace with healthy anti-inflammatory natural foods, repair your gut with support from supplements including digestive enzymes and curcumin, and finally restore the good healthy bacteria in your gut by using a high quality probiotic supplement.

 Bonus Tip: Ginger is a great digestive aid.
 If you want something to soothe your belly, calm you, and help you go to sleep faster, try some ginger tea.
-Just take camomile tea or hot water and add a few ginger slices, raw honey, and lemon.
+Just take chamomile tea or hot water and add a few ginger slices, raw honey, and lemon.